CDRH/data_petitioning-for-freedom/README.md

 # Downloading the data

 Make sure you have your Airtable API key and the base_id for the spreadsheets.
 The base_id can be found in the API documentation of the sheet (under Help).
 Place them in a file `.env`.
 See the file `sample.env` for a template.
+Please note that the Airtable authentication is [being changed](https://community.airtable.com/t5/announcements/new-api-capabilities-now-in-ga-and-upcoming-api-keys-deprecation/ba-p/141824?utm_ID=recdXE5vJZZ5vR0mh&utm_ID=recdXE5vJZZ5vR0mh&utm_source=lifecycle_team&utm_source=lifecycle_team&utm_medium=email&utm_medium=email&utm_campaign=it_ss_ss_api_deprecation&utm_campaign=it_ss_ss_api_depreciation&utm_content=email-blast_api_1a&utm_content=email-blast_api_key_users), and API keys are being deprecated in favor of [personal access tokens](https://airtable.com/developers/web/guides/personal-access-tokens).
+Follow the instructions, grant read access in each case (no need for write access) and select the Petitioning for Freedom table.
+This change does not affect the server request, so after generating the token you can still include it in `.env` under `API_KEY`.
 A Python script downloads the Airtable files as JSON and transforms them into CSV files, a format that can be used by Datura.
 Run this script with `python3 scripts/python/json_to_csv.py`.
 Then the csv files will be reading for posting with Datura.

 # Posting to associate the cases and documents